sbamboo/dumb/README.md

 - `BlobStore.5` is *usually* a preset filename.

 The blobstore entries are sepparated by a `0x07` byte followed by one config-byte for telling what the entry is.
-The first two bits in the config-byte tells its type:
+The first four bits in the config-byte tells its type:
-- `00`: A filepath.
+- `0000`: A filepath.
-- `01`: A function. ("void")
+- `0001`: A function. ("void")
-- `10`: A method registry.
+- `0010`: A method registry.
-- `11`: A result blob.
+- `0011`: A result blob.

-The following six bits are configuration *flags*/*modes* for the blob, example how it should be read.
+The following four bits are configuration *flags*/*modes* for the blob, example how it should be read.

 **NOTE!
 Since the `0x07` byte is used a sepparator no data in the *BlobStore* can contain the byte, this means 0x17 is not a valid command-adress, and *Voids* will be stored encoded in *Base64*.**